Commercial Films & Videos

-Please visit the Office of Marketing and Trademark Licensing for guidelines.
+Please visit the Filming at Yale website for guidelines.

 Yale University’s Office of Public Affairs & Communications would like to make it as easy as possible for you to record news or documentary footage and interviews on our campus, and will be happy to facilitate your efforts.